AhmedAbuelnour/ProFileDownloader/README.md

     await fileDownloader.GenerateSegmentsAsync(); // Generate segments

-    // Now: fileDownloader.BasicSegmentsInfo : Is a property which has the JSON data of the generated Segments, Store it somewhere.
+    // Note: fileDownloader.BasicSegmentsInfo : Is a property which has the JSON data of the generated Segments, Store it somewhere.

      foreach (var item in fileDownloader.SegmentDownloaders) // to take the advantages of Segmentaions do it in Parallel.
      {